DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

-issue, in that the relative value of internet ICTs is likely to fluctuate depending on an individual’s life circumstances; for example, when money is short, basics such as food, power and transport may take priority rather than fixing a computer/device or paying for subscriptions/data.
+issue, in that the relative value of internet ICTs is likely to fluctuate depending on an individual’s life circumstances; for example, when money is short, basics such as food, power and transport may take priority over fixing a computer/device or paying for subscriptions/data.
 Particular groups, including older people and those living in small communities, can remain completely excluded, or only experience the benefits of internet use through others (making them users by proxy).
-Factors such as an individual’s mobility and avoidance relationships can play a role in internet adoption, use and skills transferral.
+Factors such as an individual’s mobility and avoidance relationships can play a role in internet adoption, use and skills transferal.

 ### Digital Choices and the National Broadband Network (NBN)